 - Whether a parent has a felony conviction that prohibits unsupervised visitation

 To “win” your case, you must present evidence related to these factors.
 Witnesses may testify.
 School records, medical information, and criminal records may all be important.
 To make the motion successful, you must have evidence of why things are different than they were when the court last decided the custody order.
 In addition, you must have evidence of why it is best to make a significant change in custody.

 What if my case does not meet the standards to change custody?
 What can I do?

 Even if a case does not meet the standards for a change in custody, it may qualify to change parenting time.
 Minor schedule changes can address ordinary life changes as children grow.
 These issues can be addressed by motioning the court to modify parenting time.

 It is important to understand whether your situation qualifies for a custody change before you motion the court.
 If you decide to make a custody motion, you must approach it in the right way to make it successful.
 An experienced attorney understands the circumstances where the court is likely to entertain a custody change.
 With experience in the courts, they know what information the court wants to see.
 They can help you present the information in a compelling way to achieve your goals.

 Attorneys for a Custody Motion in Missouri

 Are you thinking about a custody change in Missouri?
-Our child custody attorneys can help.
+Our child custody attorneys at Aramjoo Law Firm can help.
 Contact us today to talk about your case and how we can work together to make your modification case a success.